LuckEhCanadian/portalProject/proposal.md

 - A menu
 - Win screen including cake
 - Turets that will shoot if you're in thier line of sight
-- Portals that don't go through walls
-- Portals that only spawn on walls
 - Lazers
 - Lazer redirection cubes
 - Smoother movement